aniray2908/satellite-esg-risk-engine/notes/foundations.md

 A single NDVI drop does not imply degradation.

 Sustained decline across seasonally controlled comparisons provides stronger evidence.
+Initial instinct linked NDVI decline directly to degradation; further reasoning emphasized the need to separate seasonal variation from structural environmental change.

 This reinforces the importance of: